 This is especially helpful for first-time managers who might not have much experience with sorting through a range of candidates, scheduling and conducting interviews, or keeping track of which candidates are at what stage of the process.
 Because an ATS solution automates all of these aspects, those managers are able to breathe a little easier.
 As an added benefit, your more experienced managers can spend less time training new ones on how to conduct a job search and focus instead on their own tasks.

 But we all know it’s not just inexperienced hiring managers who have trouble with the process.
 Other managers can be less flexible in the hiring process, which causes bottlenecks and slows down the search.
-Recruitment analytics allow you to see which managers are struggling and where in the process they’re having trouble, whether it’s selecting appropriate candidates for an interview or following up with them as necessary.
+Recruitment analytics allow you to see which managers are struggling and wherein the process they’re having trouble with, whether it’s selecting appropriate candidates for an interview or following up with them as necessary.

 Track your hiring team’s efficiency and effectiveness